 Accessing Your Salesforce Storage Reports

 Salesforce Administrators can access their report by typing “storage” into the Quick Find box (see classic and lightning screenshots).
 If you follow the Storage Usage report link, it will take you to a summary of data use by type.
-You can see which objects such as account, contact, or lead are consuming the most data.
+For example, you can see which objects such as account, contact, or lead consume the most data.
 Salesforce Administrators can also view storage usage on a user-by-user basis by typing in “users” in the Quick Find box.
 These views/reports are helpful, but they only provide a snapshot in time.